Music: Jeff Buckley

 - Disappeared Dad: Jeff never got to know his father Tim, who died from a heroin overdose in 1975, when Jeff was eight.

 - There exists a 26 minute version of "Kanga Roo" that pretty much plays this to the letter.

 - Also, Buckley's cover of "Back in N.Y.C.", originally written by Genesis.

 - Jeff had a couple of songs with special live remixes called "Chocolate" versions.
 The most famous of these are "Mojo Pin" and "Kanga Roo".
 The former can easily be found on YouTube.
 The latter not so much.

-- Also many of his songs of of "Sketches", with "I Know We Could Be So Happy Baby (If We Wanted To Be)" particularly standing out.
+- Many of his songs of of "Sketches", with "I Know We Could Be So Happy Baby (If We Wanted To Be)" particularly standing out.

-- Not to mention "Forget Her", which Buckley wrote after breaking up with his girlfriend.
+- "Forget Her", which Buckley wrote after breaking up with his girlfriend.
 As a result, the song brought up such painful memories that he refused to include it on his first album (It was eventually released on the Legacy Edition of "Grace", however).